elixir-tools/elixir-tools.nvim/README.md

-    enable = false, -- defaults to false port = 9000, -- connect via TCP with the given port. mutually exclusive with `cmd`. defaults to nil cmd = "path/to/next-ls", -- path to the executable. mutually exclusive with `port` version = "0.5.0", -- version of Next LS to install and use. defaults to the latest version on_attach = function(client, bufnr)
+    enable = false, -- defaults to false port = 9000, -- connect via TCP with the given port. mutually exclusive with `cmd`. defaults to nil cmd = "path/to/next-ls", -- path to the executable. mutually exclusive with `port` on_attach = function(client, bufnr)
       -- custom keybinds
     end